 Before we are seen, we are given a booklet explaining the main foundations and philosophy of Ayurveda.
 The purpose of the first consultation is to determine our Prakruti, our basic natural constitution determined at the moment of conception from the five eternal elements (ether, air, fire, water, earth) that exist in the male and female gametes.
 We are thus endowed at birth with three fundamental energies, the doshas, which govern all our vital functions.
 Known by the Sanskrit names of vata (space and air), pitta (fire) and kapha (water and earth), they coexist in each of us in a unique combination, signalling our specific physical, emotional, intellectual and spiritual make-up.
 When their balance is preserved, the result is health, longevity and well-being.
 When this balance is disrupted (by our lifestyle, our diet, stress, the change of season, etc.), physical and psychological problems and illness(es) can occur.

-According to Ayurveda, there are seven different types of Prakruti: three with a predominant dosha (pitta, kapha, vata), three that are a mixture of two doshas (vata/pitta, vata/kapha, pitta kapha) and one in which the three doshas seem to have an equal influence.
-What is treated as an illness in traditional Western medicine is considered, according to Ayurvedic teachings, to be a symptom and the consequence of an imbalanced dosha.
+According to Ayurveda, there are seven different types of Prakruti: three with a predominant dosha (pitta, kapha, vata), three that are a mix of two doshas (vata/pitta, vata/kapha, pitta kapha) and one in which the three doshas appear to have an equal influence.
+What is treated in Western traditional medicine as an illness will, according to Ayurvedic teachings, be considered a symptom and the consequence of an imbalanced dosha.

-This young doctor begins the examination by taking the patient's blood pressure.
+Kerala.
+Somatheeram.
+The young doctor begins the examination by taking the blood pressure.

-To establish a diagnosis and highlight any imbalance in the doshas, the practitioner relies on three methods: auscultation, observation of various physical signs and symptoms and a questionnaire on our state of mind and spiritual (not religious) practices.
-To establish our constitutional type, doctors first carry out a long and thorough auscultation: pulse, blood pressure, weight, tongue examination, heart examination, skin tone, eye size and colour, teeth and gums (normal-sized yellowing teeth are a Pitta attribute, large white teeth and strong gums are in favour of Kapha, for example), quality of appetite, digestion and transit, skin, nails, hair, strength of voice (weak, trembling voice and rapid elocution are in favour of Vata), and so on.
-For the pulse and heart, the head doctor checks the results announced by our young doctor.
+To establish their diagnosis and highlight a dosha imbalance, the practitioner relies on three methods: auscultation, observation of various physical signs and symptoms, and a questionnaire about our mindset and spiritual (not religious) practices.
+To establish our constitutional type, doctors first perform a long and thorough auscultation: pulse, blood pressure, weight, tongue examination, heart auscultation, skin tone, eye size and colour, teeth and gums (normally sized, yellowish teeth are a pitta attribute, while large white teeth and strong gums favour kapha, for example), appetite quality, digestion and transit, skin, nails, hair, voice strength (a weak, trembling voice, and rapid speech favour vata), etc. For the pulse and heart, the chief doctor checks the results reported by our young doctor.

-The diagnosis of the pulse (Nadi Pareeksa) is very important in Ayurveda," explains the Ayurvedic doctor.
-With experience, we can deduce the patient's inner physical state.
+«Pulse diagnosis (Nadi Pareeksa) is very important in Ayurveda, explains the Ayurvedic doctor.
+With experience, one can deduce the patient's internal physical state.»

-This is followed by a questionnaire on family history, lifestyle, my dreams, my favourite tastes (acid, sweet, salty, bitter, spicy, astringent)?
-A few questions, sometimes quite unexpected, are used to assess my state of mind: am I optimistic or pessimistic, what are my reactions to failure, do I get angry easily, do I tend to express myself clearly or confusedly, am I anxious, is my memory good?
+This examination is followed by a questionnaire on family history, lifestyle, what my dreams are, my preferred tastes (sour, sweet, salty, bitter, spicy, astringent)?
+Some questions, sometimes very unexpected, help to assess my state of mind: am I optimistic or pessimistic, what are my reactions to failure, do I get annoyed easily, do I tend to express myself clearly or confusedly, am I anxious, is my memory good?

 In Ayurvedic medicine, it's not just the three doshas that come into play.
 The mind too has its own constitution.
 The patient is always considered and treated as a whole.

-A person's spirit is classified into three properties or qualities specific to the spirit, the Triguna: Satva, essence; Rajas, energy; Tamas, matter.
+A person's spirit falls into three specific properties or qualities of the mind, the Trigunas: Satva, essence; Rajas, energy; Tamas, matter.
 Satvic is the highest and purest state of mind, which is very rare!
 But Ayurveda aims to guide us towards this state.
-This is why we are encouraged to practise meditation and yoga during the treatment.
-Ayurveda considers the body, mind and karma, and not just internal or external factors, as the cause of illness.
-Our practices require an equal relationship between ourselves and the people we treat," explains our doctor.
-We listen to what they have to say, and we don't think we know what they need to know!
+This is why we are encouraged to practice meditation and yoga during treatment.
+Ayurveda therefore considers the body, mind, and karma, not just internal or external factors, as the cause of illness.« Our practices, to be implemented, require a relationship of equality between ourselves and the people we support., our doctor clarifies.
+We listen to them and we believe we don't know for the person! "

 Although massages require complete nudity, they are carried out by therapists who respect the modesty of those taking the waters.